 Do you want to find a training contract in London – or at a regional or national law firm?
 This is likely to be one of the first questions you ask yourself as an aspiring trainee solicitor.
-But how different is the training experience?
-Which type of law firm would suit you best?
+Here are some good reasons to apply for training contracts outside the capital.

 What’s the difference between a regional law firm and a national law firm?

 The growing trend for law firms to brand themselves as full-service firms with both national and international clients makes the distinction between international, national and regional firms harder to define.
-Generally speaking, national law firms have offices around the country, often including a London office, such as DLA Piper, DWF or CMS Cameron McKenna.
+Generally speaking, national law firms have offices around the country, often including a London office, such as DLA, DWF or CMS.
 Regional firms may also have several offices but will typically base their headquarters in a major city or region outside London, eg Burges Salmon in Bristol or Mills & Reeve in Cambridge.

 Firms may describe themselves as global or international even if they are, on the face of it, a regional organisation but have offices or alliances overseas – making them even more difficult to pigeonhole.
 For instance, Hill Dickinson has a strong presence in the north west of England with offices in Chester, Liverpool, Manchester and Sheffield, but also has lawyers based in London, Piraeus (a clue to their strong shipping law practice) and Singapore.